 Either party may appeal the investigative team's decision regarding finding and/or recommended sanctions.
 The written appeal should be submitted to the Assistant Vice President for Equity, Diversity and Inclusion within five (5) business days following the receipt date of the investigation report and finding letter.
-The non-appealing party will receive notice of the appeal from the Assistant Vice President for Equity, Diversity and Inclusion and will have five (5) business days to submit a written response to the appeal to the Assistant Vice President for Equity, Diversity and Inclusion and will be exchanged accordingly.
+The non-appealing party will receive notice of the appeal from the Assistant Vice President for Equity, Diversity and Inclusion and will have five (5) business days to submit a written response to the appeal to the Assistant Vice President for Equity, Diversity and Inclusion.
+Where each party appeals, these appeal requests and responses will be exchanged accordingly.
 The parties will be notified in writing with the names of the individuals on the appeal committee and will have an opportunity to request substitutions for any individuals who pose a conflict of interest.
 In sexual misconduct cases where the Assistant Vice President for Equity, Diversity and Inclusion has a conflict of interest with the appeal, a Deputy Title IX Coordinator will assume responsibility for the appeal.